 Winter Zoo provides children of all ages an opportunity to enjoy games, educational programs and special events during a spectacular season of animal adaptation and activity.
 Each year the family events committee builds on a special theme that relates to the collection of animals.
 By tradition Winter Zoo ends on a high note: with the last Sunday of Winter Zoo being a Mardi Gras celebration!
 It's a fun-filled day of mask making (animal-centric, of course) bead tossing, and, weather permitting, a "parade" across the Zoo grounds.

-Summer Zoo Weekends, between Memorial Day weekend and Labor Day, highlights extended hours from 5 p.m. until 7 p.m. on Friday, Saturday and Sunday.
+Summer Zoo Weekends, between Memorial Day weekend and Labor Day, extends Zoo hours to 8 a.m. to 5 p.m.
+Monday through Thursday, and 8 a.m. to 7 p.m.
+Friday through Sunday.
 This summer-long promotion will accommodate families and working adults who want to enjoy the Zoo during the evenings.

 Ottertoberfest, autumn weekends mid-September to mid-October, is an Oktoberfest for the whole family with free children's activities, live oom-pah music, and Biergarten for the adults.
 The educational message is focused on river otters.